-Prior to joining NBC4, Klemack spent four years as a reporter and fill-in anchor for KSTU-TV (FOX Affiliate) in Salt Lake City, Utah.
-While there he covered some the biggest stories in the Intermountain West -- from the Elizabeth Smart kidnapping to the arrest and prosecution of polygamist sect leader Warren Jeffs.
+Prior to joining NBC4, Klemack spent four years as a reporter and fill-in anchor for KSTU-TV in Salt Lake City, Utah.
+While there, he covered the Elizabeth Smart kidnapping and the arrest and prosecution of polygamist sect leader Warren Jeffs.
 Earlier, he served as the morning news anchor and general assignment reporter for WOWK-TV in Charleston, W.Va.
 He also worked as a statewide news correspondent for the station's three-affiliate network.

 Klemack has been honored with a number of industry awards, including being part of the team that that won an L.A.
 Emmy Award for NBC4’s special ‘LA Riots: 20 Years Later.’
 He also is the recipient of an Edward R. Murrow Award for ‘Continuing Coverage’ of the West Virginia Floods, an Ohio Valley Emmy Award for ‘Producing’ news segment, ‘Gridiron Glory,’ an Ohio Associated Press Award for ‘Best Spot News,’ and multiple awards from the Society of Professional Journalists for ‘Best Reporter,’ ‘Best Spot News’ and ‘Best News Series.’

 As a journalist, Klemack believes it’s his constant and noble duty to seek the truth and provide the most complete and accurate news story as possible.
 He’s extremely active on social media platforms and always looking for ways to share his stories with the community.